Individuals Institutional

 The technology-heavy index fell 3.4 percent between Friday, November 8, and Friday November 15.
 It was the biggest drop since early September, erasing two-thirds of the previous week’s rally.

 Chart watchers may notice the quickly rising trendline along the recent lows.
-In contrast, highs have occurred at a slower pace.
+Highs, in contrast, have occurred at a slower pace.
 That potential “ascending wedge” may show fading strength despite the advance.
 There might also be a “false breakout” after the index failed to stay above peaks in July and October.
 Both formations are potentially bearish reversal patterns.

 Nasdaq-100, daily chart, with select patterns.